hlafaille/restcutie/README.md

 # Rest, Cutie.
-A REST client written in Python and Qt, designed to stay out of your way as much as possible.
+A REST client written with Python and Qt, designed to stay out of your way.

 # Installation
 View the Wiki for installation on your platform (it's really easy!).